analogdevicesinc/MaximAI_Documentation/MAX78002_Evaluation_Kit/README.md

     <img src="img/DETAILS_automation_allowed.jpg" alt="Automation Allowed" width="550"/>

     If this field is _not_ set to 1, follow the procedure below:

+    1. Create a new _empty_ file, and save it as "auto_on.cfg".

-    1. Press and hold the pushbutton on top of the "PICO".
+    2. Press and hold the pushbutton on top of the "PICO".

         <img src="img/pico_pushbutton.jpg" alt="PICO Pushbutton" width="550"/>

-    2. _While holding the pushbutton_, drag and drop the "MAX32625PICO_files/auto_on.cfg" file onto the DAPLINK drive.
-This file can also be downloaded directly [here](TODO).
+    3. _While holding the pushbutton_, drag and drop the "auto_on.cfg" file onto the DAPLINK drive.

         <img src="img/auto_on.cfg.jpg" alt="auto_on.cfg" width="550"/>